Can Your Employer Prove You Were Drunk or High at the Time of Your Workplace Accident in Baton Rouge?

 Most Workplace Accidents are Covered Under Workers’ Comp

-Normally, if you get hurt at work, your medical treatment would be covered by workers’ compensation insurance.
-You should also receive replacement wages while you recover from your injuries.
-In order to qualify for workers’ comp, you must meet the following criteria:
+Normally, if you get hurt at work, your medical treatment would be covered by workers compensation insurance.
+You can also qualify to received wages while you are out recovering from your injuries.
+To qualify for workers comp, you must meet the following criteria:

-- You were working within the scope of your employment
+- You were in the middle of your shift when you got hurt

-- You were treated by the company approved doctor
+- You went to the company approved doctor for treatment

 If you meet all of these criteria, you should start receiving your benefits within a week or two of your injury.